modernpacifist/chunk-reader-tg-bot/README.md

 ```
 mongoimport --jsonArray --db tg-chunk-reader --collection BookData --file BookData.json
 ```
-### Connect to mongo from compass to wsl 2
+### Connect to mongo from compass to wsl2
-Run as root:
+Run as root in wsl2 shell:
 ```
 mongod --bind_ip_all
 ```